Skip to main content

 Pairing the routine with morning coffee or lake swim

-The single most reliable adherence trick across the habit-research literature — Lally and colleagues (2010, European Journal of Social Psychology) on habit formation — is attaching a new behaviour to an existing one.
+The single most reliable adherence trick across the habit-research literature — Lally and colleagues 2010, whose habit-formation study found automaticity builds fastest when a behaviour is repeated in the same consistent context — is attaching a new behaviour to an existing one.
 At the cottage, two existing behaviours dominate the morning: the coffee, and the swim.

 Pair the routine with one of them.
 Coffee-pair: the circuit runs while the coffee is brewing.
 The smell of coffee becomes the cue; the cup at the end becomes the reward.
 Swim-pair: the circuit runs on the dock in the five minutes before you go in.
 The lake becomes the cool-down.
 Both work.
 Pick one and stick with it for the week.
 Switching cues mid-week defeats the purpose.